placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 The compiler does not assign default values to local variables (i.e. variables defined in a body of a method).
 Therefore, one must initialize variables beforehand to avoid compile-time error for accessing an uninitialized local variables.

- Java also has the Object type (i.e. String) defaulted as null.
+ Java also has the Object type (i.e. String) defaulted as null (null is a *literal*).

+ ### Lists of Exceptions

+1. NullPointerExcpetion: Occurs when one invoke a method on a reference variable with a **null** value.
+To avoid such exception, make sure to assign an object reference to the variable before invoking the method throught the reference variable.